 - Make sure the gate is secure upon your departure.

-Only residents are permitted to use the Bulk and Recycling Center.
-Investor owners that do not reside in an SMCA townhouse may not use the facility, only their registered tenants are entitled to use.
+Only current residents in good standing are permitted to use the Bulk and Recycling Center.
+Investor owners that do not reside in an SMCA townhouse may not use the facility, only their registered tenants are entitled to use of ordinary recycling and bulk purposes.
 Access may be locked 7-10 days prior to lease termination or sale settlement to prevent abuse.

 Contact our property manager to report issues in utilizing the Recycling and Bulk Center.